Search by Keyword

 American Releases

 January 20th, 1964, was the first American release of “I Wanna Be Your Man” on the “Meet The Beatles!” album.
 Incidentally, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin.
 This album was finally released on an individual compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
-The second release was also in January of 1964, on the Capitol Compact 33 Disc for “Meet The Beatles!” intended primarily for jukebox play.
+A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.
+The second official release was also in January of 1964, on the Capitol Compact 33 Disc for “Meet The Beatles!” intended primarily for jukebox play.
 The song was the third and last on side two of this disc, which was not intended for sale.

 Although the song made an appearance in the movie “A Hard Day’s Night,” it did not appear on the soundtrack album due to its already having been released on another album.